Non-Executive Directors in a Family Business

 The final point I would want to make on who to avoid when looking for a NED is those people who are too busy to give it their full attention and the attention it deserves.
 Now again, this is tricky to spot at the outset, but as part of your recruitment process, you could ask them how many other NED roles that they have.
 If it’s a lot and they’re just going to turn up, go through the motions and then clear off again, you might want to say, ‘Actually that that’s not who we want to have at all’.
 ‘We want somebody who’s going to take the time and care over this, not just be present for those few hours, for the board meeting’.

 They want to be, having an impact, having some thoughts on what it is that they should be doing with their role, not just taking the, the money and running

 There are lots and lots of different places you can look to find, good qualified, experienced non-execs.
 There are recruitment consultants, for example, that offer services to find NEDs.
 There are organisations out there that list a book of people who they can introduce you to, to fill the role of NED.

 There are specific non-exec director organisations that, only offer that as a service and they will tailor that person to suit your needs.
 So there’s some starting points there, but because there are so many avenues to explore when you’re looking to appoint a NED, I think it’s worth repeating one more time, that the best starting place is to first understand what it is you’re trying to achieve and what can be done to put you in the best position to achieve that.

 So, if that is an objective voice on the board, that is going to challenge you in a particular way.
 Write that down and create a process that focuses on getting the best candidate that fits with your ambitions, your family, and what you’re trying to do.

 Banging the same drum again, make sure they understand or appreciate the complexity that comes with family dynamics in a family business.
-If you want help with creating this process, we at The Family Business Consultancy can help.
+If you want help with creating this process, I can help.

 Just get in touch. email@example.com.